canopas/iOS-developer-roadmap/README.md

 ![alt text](https://github.com/canopas/iOS-developer-roadmap/blob/main/assets/road-map.png)

-iOS Developer Roadmap 2022 is learning paths to understanding iOS development.
+iOS Developer Roadmap 2022 is a learning path to understand iOS development.

 ## What is iOS App Development?
 iOS is Apple’s mobile operating system (OS) that runs on hardware including iPhone, iPad and iPod Touch.
 An iOS application is programmed in languages such as [Swift](https://gavinw.me/swift-macos/) and [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html) and then deployed to the App Store for users to download.